Reference · Definitions · Domain Vocabulary

 The standard architecture of an interbank payment: the payer, the payer's bank, the payee's bank, and the payee.
 In cross-border payments, this model requires a correspondent bank relationship between the two commercial banks, or a chain of relationships, each adding cost, time, and opacity.
 Tokenized payment networks can compress this architecture by allowing two commercial banks to settle directly on a shared ledger, removing the correspondent intermediary entirely.

 The global messaging network that banks use to securely exchange payment instructions and financial transaction information.
 SWIFT does not move money itself, it carries the instruction, and the actual settlement happens through correspondent banking relationships.
 The SWIFT network connects over 11,000 institutions in more than 200 countries.
 SWIFT has been undergoing a major migration from its legacy MT messaging format to the richer ISO 20022 data standard, completing mandatory adoption in stages through 2025.
+SWIFT has begun active engagement with tokenized network interoperability: its partnership with Chainlink CCIP provides a cross-chain interoperability layer; DLT network connections are in development.
+Notable PoCs include HSBC-Ant International tokenized deposit settlement (December 2025) and Citi-USDC settlement (November 2025).
+SWIFT's evolving role is as a compatibility and messaging layer connecting legacy correspondent infrastructure to tokenized settlement rails — not replacement, but integration.

 A global standard for financial messaging that replaces older, data-poor formats (like SWIFT MT messages) with richly structured XML or JSON messages.
 The standard enables payment instructions to carry far more information, full legal entity names, purpose codes, structured address data, and compliance-relevant fields, which improves straight-through processing, reduces sanctions screening false positives, and enables better AML/KYC automation.
 Mandatory for SWIFT cross-border payments, and increasingly adopted by domestic RTGS systems globally.